Dma

 The time when the DMA was stopped.

-std::unique_ptr<std::thread> mThread = nullptr
+std::unique_ptr<std::thread> thread_ = nullptr

-The thread used to handle the DMA operations.
 It contains a loop which runs until the DMA is stopped.

-std::atomic<bool> mExit = false
+std::atomic<bool> exit_ = false

 Indicates whether the DMA thread should exit.

-std::atomic<bool> mFifoFull = {false}
+std::atomic<bool> fifo_full_ = {false}

 Indicates whether the FIFO is full.

-Indicates whether the FIFO full interrupt was handled.
 It is used for communication with the controller object.

-bool mHasError = false
+bool has_error_ = false

 Indicates whether there is an error.